-2012 LFF Seed Grant Second Annual Cycle NOW CLOSED
+2013 LFF Seed Grant Cycle Now Open

 Both narrative and documentary films are considered for our seed grant program.
-The projects we seek are well-crafted film projects, which present unique, true-to-life Latino stories and further our mission to “expand the Latino perspective” presented through media.
+The projects we seek to support are well-crafted film projects, which present unique, true-to-life Latino stories and further our mission to “expand the Latino perspective” presented through media.
 We will consider fictional stories and films exploring real-life issues taking place in the United States or internationally.
 The LFF requires an application process to ensure applicants are committed to the success of the proposed film project.

 What does it mean to “Expand the Latino Perspective” and how do I know if my film project qualifies?
 All film projects submitted must be “Latino-themed.”
 “Latino-themed Film” is a term that encompasses the presence of one or more of the following: characters, conflicts, plots, environment and/or settings that reflect the Latino/Hispanic/Latin American culture.
 It is the organization’s mission to EXPAND THE LATINO PERSPECTIVE in media and mainstream film, supporting the production of unique, true-to-life media portrayals of Latinos and the Latino culture that will help chip away at bandied clichés that are of the limited current Latino presence in the media content of the United States.